wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ### Plugin API - Standardized Variant Provider Plugin Interface

-#### Purpose

-This section describes the API used by variant provider plugins.
-The plugins are a central point of the variant specification, defining the valid metadata, and providing routines necessary to install and build variants.

-This document provides the API described both in text and using Python Protocols for convenience.

 #### High level design

 Every provider plugin must operate within a single namespace.
 This namespace is used as a unique key for all